lfsanche/leonardosanchezaragon/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Network economics
-  - Computational Linguistics
+  - Absorptive capacity and Organizational Learning
-  - Information Retrieval
+  - Agricultural Economics

 # Education to show in About widget
 education:
   courses: